Naval / Nagapazham Tree / Syzygium cumini (Jambolan/Java plum/Black plum/Jamun)

 · Diarrhea can be eliminated

 · Wine is made from this fruit.
-Jelly and squash can also be made.
+Jelly

 · Vitamin C deficiency can be cured.